The Chomsky-Sch\"utzenberger Theorem for Quantitative Context-Free Languages: Introduction

 Now we give a summary of our results.
-We prove the equivalence of weighted context-free grammars and weighted pushdown automata over arbitrary valuation monoids (cf. Theorem \ref{th:PDA=CF}).
-In our main result we derive a weighted version of the Chomsky-Sch\"utzenberger Theorem over arbitrary valuation monoids (cf. Theorem \ref{th:char}).
-In particular, we show that any quantitative context-free language arises as the image of a Dyck-language and a regular language under a suitable weighted morphism.
+We prove the equivalence of weighted context-free grammars and weighted pushdown automata over arbitrary valuation monoids (cf. Theorem~\ref{th:PDA=CF}).
+In our main result we derive a weighted version of the Chomsky-Sch\"utzenberger Theorem over arbitrary valuation monoids (cf. Theorem~\ref{th:char}).
+In particular, we show that any quantitative context-free language arises as the image of the intersection of a Dyck language and a recognizable language under a suitable weighted morphism, and also as the image of a Dyck language and a recognizable series under a free monoid morphism.
 Conversely, each quantitative language arising as such an image is a quantitative context-free language.
-This shows that the weighted Chomsky-Sch\"utzenberger Theorem holds for much more general weighted structures than semirings, in particular, neither associativity, nor commutativity, nor distributivity of the multiplication are needed.
-The classical Chomsky-Sch\"utzenberger Theorem follows by considering the Boolean semiring $\{0,1\}$.
+This shows that the weighted Chomsky-Sch\"utzenberger Theorem holds for much more general weighted structures than commutative semirings, in particular, neither associativity, nor commutativity, nor distributivity of the multiplication are needed.
+In our proofs, due to the lack of the above properties, we cannot use the theory of semiring-weighted automata (cf. \cite{kuisal86,salsoi78}); instead we employ explicit constructions of weighted automata taking care of precise calculations of the weights to deduce our results from the classical, unweighted Chomsky-Sch\"utzenberger Theorem.
+The latter is contained in the weighted result by considering the Boolean semiring $\{0,1\}$.

 Finally we consider series which assume only finitely many values.
 Such series were important in the context of recognizable series and weighted MSO logic (cf. \cite{berreu88,drogas07}).
-In contrast to the setting of recognizable series, even over the semiring of natural numbers, characteristic series of inherently ambiguous context-free languages are not context-free (cf. Observation \ref{ex:inh-amb}).
+In contrast to the setting of recognizable series, even over the semiring of natural numbers, characteristic series of inherently ambiguous context-free languages are not context-free (cf. Lemma~\ref{ex:inh-amb}).
 Here we give sufficient conditions for obtaining context-freeness.
-Conversely, we show that under suitable local finiteness conditions on the valuation monoid, each quantitative context-free language assumes just finitely many values, each on context-free languages, only.
+Conversely, we show that under suitable local finiteness conditions on the valuation monoid, each quantitative context-free language assumes just finitely many values, each on a context-free language (cf. Theorem~\ref{lm:WPDA-cfstep}).
 These results seem to be new even for finite semirings.
 As a consequence, weighted context-free languages over bounded lattices are context-free step functions.